Sheriff’s office: 2-year-old shot in the Dillon area

 DILLON AREA, SC (WBTW) – A two-year-old has been shot in the Dillon area, authorities say.

-The shooting happened just before 5 p.m., according to Captain Cliff Arnette with the Dillon County Sheriff’s Office.
+The shooting happened just before 5 p.m. on Devon Drive, according to Captain Cliff Arnette with the Dillon County Sheriff’s Office.

 The child was taken to an area hospital where they are being treated.
 Their condition is not being released.